RMHogervorst/rwethereyet/content/post/2020-05-25-unnecessary-inventions/index.md

   - inspiration
   - inventions
   - hardware

-subtitle: 'I don't need it, but boy do I want those!'
+subtitle: "I don't need it, but boy do I want those!"
 ---

 Some of these inventions make me laugh soo hard: